The ORP Foundation

 1. Being “Less Popular with Mainstream Funders”

 The foundation explicitly states that trustees “like to fund charities that are often less popular with mainstream funders or the public, and where support can therefore have more of an impact.”
-Organizations working on unpopular causes or using unconventional approaches may be more appealing than those with broad public support.
+Organisations working on unpopular causes or using unconventional approaches may be more appealing than those with broad public support.

 2. Broader or National Impact

-3. Small to Medium Size Organizations
+3. Small to Medium Size Organisations

 The foundation's stated approach is to “generally fund small to medium charities where a relatively small contribution will make a difference.”
-A £10,000 grant indicates the foundation targets organizations where this amount constitutes meaningful support rather than a marginal addition to large budgets.
+A £10,000 grant indicates the foundation targets organisations where this amount constitutes meaningful support rather than a marginal addition to large budgets.

 4. Strategic Use of Core Funding

 The foundation provides unrestricted core funding rather than project-specific grants, and explicitly states they give “core money rather than project grants to small organisations, allowing them to spend it as they see best.”
-Organizations that can articulate how unrestricted funding would enhance their strategic capacity are well-aligned with this approach.
+Organisations that can articulate how unrestricted funding would enhance their strategic capacity are well-aligned with this approach.

 5. Alignment with Family Values

-With over 70 family members involved in consultation and decision-making, organizations whose work resonates with the Oppenheimer family's heritage and values - particularly refugee experiences, social justice, and environmental stewardship - are more likely to be identified for support.
+With over 70 family members involved in consultation and decision-making, organisations whose work resonates with the Oppenheimer family's heritage and values - particularly refugee experiences, social justice, and environmental stewardship - are more likely to be identified for support.

 6. Evidence of Sustained Impact